Utah's Cutest Resort Professionals

 What's the funniest or most interesting story/gossip you’ve heard on the lift?
 "Did you hear the one about the dog at snowbird?
 It's paws-itivly unbelievable!"

-As Solitude's newest Avalanche Search and Rescue dog, Lumen recently celebrated her first birthday.
+Lumen recently celebrated her second birthday.
 During the winter you can find her working on her search and rescue skills near the new Ski Patrol shack at the top of the Summit Express chairlift or relaxing after a hard day at Solitude's Village bar, The Thirsty Squirrel.

 What's your favorite song to jam to on the slopes?
 "The only song I listen to on the slopes is 'Yarmouth Road' by Mike Gordon because it sings about birds in the Honeycomb."